 We deal with most of the wildflower seed producers and harvesters in the UK, but are always looking for more.
 They are small businesses with years of experience behind them, mostly regional.
 We look for them to be members of Flora Locale.
 They include - well - let's think - in no particular order: All Things Rural, Heritage Seeds, Emorsgate Seeds, Scotia Seeds, Wyndrush, Kevin Wharf, High Weald Landscape Trust, Goren Farm, Southwest Seeds, Flowerscapes...
 I think that's everyone - so far!

-Our seeding, groundworks and planting contractors are experienced specialist UK businesses.
+Our seeding, groundworks, ecological and planting contractors are experienced specialist UK businesses.
 Dan Williams in Devon does most of our planting; he has spent all his working life in forestry and horticulture.
-Adrian Tugwell runs a large agricultural contracting company in Gloucestershire and helps us out with groundworks and seeding.
+We also work closely with Clarkson & Woods, an ecological consultancy based in Somerset.